SkywardSyntax/STLViewer/README.md

 ## STL File Viewer

-This project allows you to upload an STL file and render it using the GPU with Three.js.
+This project allows you to upload an STL file and render it using the GPU with custom WebGL2 rendering logic.

 ### Instructions